 According to some studies, 4% of the world’s plastic garbage is plastic straws, which take an average of a thousand years to disintegrate.

-That’s too much time for a product that people only uses an average of 15 minutes and then discard immediately.
+That’s too much time for a product that people only use an average of 15 minutes and then discard immediately.

-Only McDonalds discard more than 60 million plastic straws worldwide every day… so imagine how many is the total for all restaurants, homes and all other users globally.
+Only McDonalds discard more than 60 million plastic straws worldwide every day… so imagine how many is the total for all restaurants, homes, and other users globally.

-However, we understand that there are cocktails and juices that are most enjoyed when drinking a straw, allowing you to constantly stir and mix the different ingredients.
+However, we understand that some cocktails and juices are most enjoyed when drinking a straw, allowing you to stir and mix the different ingredients constantly.
 The solution is simple: always carry a steel straw with you.

-There are many designs, shapes and colors.
-Some of them bring small brushes to clean them after every use, others can be folded into smaller parts to make them easier to transport (so no excuses for men! you can carry one in your pants pocket), etc.
+There are many designs, shapes, and colors.
+Some of them bring small brushes to clean them after every use; others can be folded into smaller parts to make them easier to transport (so no excuses for men! you can carry one in your pants pocket).

-Next time you travel, remember to say, “without straw please”.
-It may seem an insignificant help for the magnitude of the problem of plastic pollution in the world, but it is these small actions that will lead to improving the health of our planet in the future.
+Next time you travel, remember to say, “without straw, please.”
+It may seem an insignificant help for the magnitude of the problem of plastic pollution in the world, but these small actions will lead to improving the health of our planet in the future.

 Recommended by Alejandra from Universo Viajero